In this article, you’ll learn:

 The Purpose of Profiles

-The Profiles feature offers you insights about each individual visitor that has been part of your running campaigns pertaining to VWO Testing, Insights, Deploy and Personalize.
+The Profiles feature offers you insights about each individual visitor that has been part of your running campaigns pertaining to VWO Testing, Insights, Rollouts and Personalize.
 This includes their appropriate visitor properties and the events that they have triggered during your campaigns.
 This way, it helps you to know what kind of visitors arrive at your website and what all they have been doing there.